joshlynj/ds_salaries/README.md

 - How does experience level relate to pay
 - Remote work ratio based on company size
 - Remote work ratio based on company location
+- How does employee location relate to pay

 ## 🎆 Data of Interest
 - Work Year